 Marshmallow or chocolate ice cream toppings can be used instead of caramel, if preferred.

-Several Halloween party treats recipes call for Candy Corn either as a recipe ingredient or for use as a decoration.
+Some Halloween party dessert recipes call for Candy Corn either as a recipe ingredient or for use as a decoration.
 It's a popular Halloween candy sold in North America around Halloween time.

 If you cannot find it in stores, or if it's not sold in your country, you can always make it yourself using the homemade candy corn recipe given on this website.